Emmalise1/plsql-window-functions-Iza-Kuradusenge-Emma-Lise/README.md

 **Statement of Originality**

 All sources were properly cited.
 Implementations and analysis represent original work.
-No AIgenerated content was copied without attribution or adaptation.
+No AI generated content was copied without attribution or adaptation.